Durable borosilicate glass

 Switching to glass containers is a simple and easy way to start being more eco-friendly, and while the lids are still plastic, it’s a small step in the right direction.

-Plus, the glass is actually borosilicate glass, which is some of the strongest glass available.
-Between that and the plastic lids being BPA-free, we think these containers are a pretty great choice.
+Plus, the glass is actually borosilicate glass, which is some of the strongest glass available, and the plastic lids are BPA-free.

 Heating Capacity: Definitely oven safe